jhinrichsen/adventofcode2021/CONTRIBUTING.md

 6. If the value is correct, Part 2 is unlocked.
 7. Repeat Step 2 - 5 for Part 2.

+Do not implement code for puzzle parts that haven't been explicitly unlocked by the user.
+Wait for the user to provide specific requirements and test cases for each part Focus exclusively on the currently requested puzzle part rather than anticipating future requirements.
+Do not implement part 1 when asked to implement the examples.
+Do not implement part 2 when asked to implement part 1.

 ## Project Structre & Naming conventions

 1. Single Package, Two-Digit Day IDs: All solution code resides in the root package (no